-This website is devoted to the Passion plays of eighteenth-century Central Mexico, performed by Indigenous communities in the Nahuatl language, and also in Spanish when the native-language tradition faced censorship, confiscation, and attempted suppression at the hands of the Catholic Church.
-Some factors driving the crackdown on this performance tradition were Enlightenment-era intolerance for public religious spectacle, objections to non-canonical content in the scripts, fear that church buildings and church vestments were being desecrated, scorn for what seemed a too festive approach to Holy Week solemnities (including use of alcohol), uneasiness with Indigenous men playing the role of Christ, disapproval of women actors, and a paternalistic concern that Indigenous communities were spending too much money on the performances.
+This website is devoted to the Passion plays of eighteenth-century Central Mexico, performed by Indigenous communities in the Nahuatl language, and also in Spanish when the native-language tradition faced censorship, confiscation, and attempted suppression at the hands of the Roman Catholic Church.
+Some factors driving the crackdown on this performance tradition were Enlightenment-era intolerance for public religious spectacle, objections to non-canonical content in the scripts, fear that church buildings and church vestments were being disrespected, scorn for what seemed a too festive approach to Holy Week solemnities (including use of alcohol), uneasiness with Indigenous men playing the role of Christ, disapproval of women actors, and a paternalistic concern that Indigenous communities were spending too much money on the performances.
 Essentially, however, this is a case of colonizers attempting to police and control the religious expressions of the colonized.
-We seek to make globally available the archival traces of this practice as it was in the eighteenth century—after two centuries of colonial rule—both to document this moment in colonial history and to explore these earlier forms of the Passions performed today in both Spanish and Nahuatl.
+We seek to make globally available the archival traces of this practice as it existed in the eighteenth century—after two centuries of colonial rule—both to document this moment in colonial history and to explore these earlier forms of the Passions performed today in both Spanish and Nahuatl.

 Image: Alonso de Molina, Confessionario mayor, en lengua mexicana y castellana.
 Mexico: Antonio de Espinosa, 1565, folio 19r.
 Courtesy of the John Carter Brown Library at Brown University